-Rationale: By seeking help from an available volunteer, the student finds a viable way to address the previous patient's needs while being respectful of their current patient's time.
+Rationale: By seeking help from an available volunteer, the student finds a viable way to

 You have a paid position as a tutor for a group of pre-med students.
 Your supervisor relies on you to independently schedule and conduct tutoring sessions.
 Ten minutes before a scheduled tutoring session, you remember that you need to attend a final exam review session during the same 2-hour time frame.
 The final exam is 50% of your final grade, and you are worried that you won't do as well on the final exam if you miss the review session.